A New Approximation Technique for Resource-Allocation Problems: Introduction

-Theorem~\ref{thm:matching} generalizes such capacitated problems to random bipartite ($b$-)matchings with target degree bounds and sharp tail bounds for given linear functions; see \cite{ekmsw:soda04} to applications to models for complex networks.
-Recall that a ($b$)-matching is a subgraph in which every vertex $v$ has degree at most $b(v)$.
-Given a \emph{fractional} ($b$)-matching $x$ in a bipartite graph $G = (J,M,E)$ of $N$ vertices and a collection of $k$ linear functions $\{f_i\}$ of $x$, many works have considered the problem of constructing ($b$-)matchings $X$ such that $f_i(X)$ is ``close'' to $f_i(x)$ simultaneously for each $i$ \cite{arora:newrounding,esa09:ravi,papad:focs00,gkps:dep-round}.
-The works \cite{esa09:ravi,papad:focs00} focus on the case of constant $k$; those of \cite{arora:newrounding,gkps:dep-round} consider general $k$, and require the usual ``discrepancy'' term of $\Omega(\sqrt{f_i(x) \log N})$ in $|f_i(X) - f_i(x)|$ for most/all $i$; in a few cases, $o(N)$ vertices will have to remain unmatched also.
-In contrast, Theorem~\ref{thm:matching} shows that if there is one structured objective function $f_i$ with bounded coefficients associated with each $i \in M$, then in fact all the $|f_i(X) - f_i(x)|$ can be bounded independent of $N$.
-This appears to be the first such result here, and helps with equitable max-min fair allocations as discussed below.
+First, Theorem~\ref{thm:matching} generalizes capacitated problems (as described in the previous application) to random bipartite $b$-matchings with target degree bounds and sharp tail bounds for given linear functions; see \cite{ekmsw:soda04} for applications to models for complex networks.
+(Recall that given a vector $b$, a $b$-matching is a subgraph in which every vertex $v$ has degree at most $b(v)$.)
+Given a \emph{fractional} $b$-matching $x$ in a bipartite graph $G = (J,M,E)$ of $N$ vertices, Theorem~\ref{thm:matching} shows that if there is one linear objective function $f_i$ with bounded coefficients associated with each $i \in M$, then we can construct (random) $b$-matchings $X$ with all the $|f_i(X) - f_i(x)|$ bounded independent of $N$.
+There has been much related work on such problems.
+For instance, given a collection of $k$ linear functions $\{f_i\}$ of $x$, many works have considered the problem of constructing $b$-matchings $X$ such that $f_i(X)$ is ``close'' to $f_i(x)$ simultaneously for each $i$ \cite{arora:newrounding,esa09:ravi,papad:focs00,gkps:dep-round}.
+The works \cite{esa09:ravi,papad:focs00} focus on the case of constant $k$; those of \cite{arora:newrounding,gkps:dep-round} consider general $k$, and require the usual additive ``discrepancy'' term of $\Omega(\log N + \sqrt{f_i(x) \log N})$ in $|f_i(X) - f_i(x)|$ for most/all $i$; in a few cases, $o(N)$ vertices will have to remain unmatched also.
+The work of \cite{chekuri:soda11} considers such problems in the more-general context of matroid intersection, and achieves the additive discrepancy term of $O(\log N + \sqrt{f_i(x) \log N})$ in $|f_i(X) - f_i(x)|$ for all $i$.

+\textbf{Shorter proofs derivable from earlier work.} It has been pointed out to us by the referee mentioned above that Theorem~\ref{thm:matching} is actually derivable from the work of \cite{shmoys-tardos:gap}.
+This is the case when all the $r_j$ equal $1$: the only modification to be made to the algorithm underlying Theorem 2.1 of \cite{shmoys-tardos:gap} is to write the fractional solution $x$ (actually, the related vector $x'$ in the terminology of \cite{shmoys-tardos:gap}) as a convex combination of $b$-matchings, and choose a random $b$-matching by setting the probability of each matching to be its coefficient in this convex combination.
+For the general case where the $r_j$'s are arbitrary positive integers, a little more work, as pointed out by the referee, yields Theorem~\ref{thm:matching} in its full generality.